 As mentioned before, witchcraft in the Bible is an issue of worship.
 Idolatry and practicing witchcraft was part of a religious ritual.
 In none of the books and movies I have mentioned has the practice of magic been an expression of worship.

-There are also distinct differences between the magic in the Narnia, LOTR, and Harry Potter books and that of the “magick” (occultic magic) mentioned in the Bible.
+There are also distinct differences between the fantasy magic in the Narnia, LOTR, and Harry Potter books and that of the “magick” (occultic magic) mentioned in the Bible.
 Both of these give power to the user who can manipulate surroundings to his liking, ignoring Newtonian natural law.
 The key difference is the source of the power.
 In real-life magick, this power is from demons, which ultimately results in demon worship.
-In the storybook magic of Disney movies, Wizard of Oz, and Hogwarts, magic is a mysterious, powerful force, much like electricity in our world.
-While supernatural in the sense that it doesn’t obey the natural laws of the Newtonian worldview, fantasy magic of the sort mentioned here has nothing to do with demons.
+In the storybook magic of Disney movies, Wizard of Oz, and Hogwarts, magic is a mysterious, powerful, and morally neutral force, much like electricity in our world.* While supernatural in the sense that it doesn’t obey the natural laws of the Newtonian worldview, fantasy magic of the sort mentioned here has nothing to do with demons.
 In the Potterverse, the ability to perform magic is a physical, genetic trait; just like blue eyes or having a knack for music.
 Some people have the gift (witches/wizards) and some don’t (muggles).
 Christian author John Granger, distinguishes between “invocational” magic (invoking of demonic spirits) and “incantational” magic (creating magic by incantations=words).
 Granger writes “not one character in any of the seven books [of the Harry Potter series] ever calls in evil spirits.
 Not once.”
 For more on the magic in Narnia and LOTR and how the authors distinguished the fantasy magic therein from real world magick, read this.

 Other Issues with Harry Potter